dag-andersen/Rust-Memory-Map/docs/Report.md

 ## Design
-I this project I have went with an implementing of a Binary Search Tree, a redblack tree, and a table.
+I this project I have chosen an implementation of a Binary Search Tree, a redblack tree, and a table.
 All three implementations have their own module in the source code and have the same interface, so they can be swapped interchangeably.
-All data-structures are implemented using memory-mapped files.
+All data structures are implemented using memory-mapped files.
 All three implementations use a separate memory-mapped file for storing the payload/values.
 This memory-mapped file will be referred to as `payload_map`.
-In this implementation, I have chosen to store strings as payload, but this could be swapped out with any other datatype.
+In this all three implementations, I have chosen to store strings as payload, but this could be swapped out with any other data type.

-Before diving deeper into the implementations, I want to highlight difference between fixed data-sizes vs dynamic data-sizes.
+Before diving deeper into the implementations, I want to highlight the difference between fixed data sizes vs dynamic data sizes.

 #### Fixed vs. dynamic data length

 Depending on the problem you want to solve you can either choose to use the same fixed amount of space for each entry or have a dynamic size (meaning you only use the necessary amount of space for each entry).

-This choice is important for deciding how to store the payload and how we store the nodes in the tree, and how big the pointers to the payload needs to be.
+This choice is important for deciding how to store the payload and how we store the nodes in the tree, and how big the pointers to the payload need to be.

 Fixed sized data could imply using a struct - meaning that the whole file is cut in equal-sized pieces (structs).
 This means you can refer to the offset of the struct itself, and not to the byte index of the struct.
 This is important because the byte-index number will be much larger than the struct offset, meaning it takes more space to store pointers to byte indexes.

 <img src="../docs/images/bachelor-05.png" alt="drawing" width="600"/>

-Struct offsets are great if you know the data-object always will have the same size, but if the amount of data needed to be stored varies a lot, then we will wast space on internal padding in the structs because they are not filled out.
+Struct offsets are great if you know the data-object always will have the same size, but if the amount of data needed to be stored varies a lot, then we will waste space on internal padding in the structs because they are not filled out.
 This means we instead can make all data-objects have a dynamic size.
-This would result in us having to store the size of the data object in the header (because we don't know the size of it) and need to use byte-index to refer to the data.
+This would result in us having to store the size of the data object in the header (because we do not know the size of it) and need to use byte-index to refer to the data.

 ### Payload Map
 This memory-mapped file contains all entries' value and the length of the values in bytes.
 A value is retrieved from the map by giving it the byte index of the header of the value.
 Each lookup runs in constant time and therefore has a time complexity of *O(1)*.

 Each value has a header of one byte, which is used to store the length of the data.
-The length is necessary because we don't know how far we need to read to get the value.
-The length of the payload is stored on 1 byte, which means that the payload can be at most be `2^8 = 256` bytes long.
-This is just a design choice, but could easily be extended by changing all headers would need to be 2 bytes long instead.
+The length is necessary because we do not know how far we need to read to get the value.
+The length of the payload is stored on 1 byte, which means that the payload can be at most `2^8 = 256` bytes long.
+This is just a design choice but could easily be extended by changing all headers – they would need to be 2 bytes long instead.

 On this picture we can see how *SKAT* would be stored.